SishwaCloud/webapp/README.md

 # **Scripts to Run:**
- npm i - To Install the dependencies. npm start - To start the application. npm test - To run the test cases.
+ npm i - To Install the dependencies. npm start - To start the application. npm test - To run the test cases

 # **Git Commands**